Implementing a Data Platform

 As mentioned at the beginning of this blog, we intend to describe a general data platform architecture, so without being too specific on needs, we can go one level deeper to describe the Data Storage component.
 A Data Storage module must contain all your data but separated into different zones according to the nature of data.

-The following schema shows 4 different data zones on our storage component as well as how data should flow when a batch ingestion approach is used:
+The scheme shows 4 different data zones on our storage component as well as how data should flow when a batch ingestion approach is used:

-• Raw Data Zone: The zone where your raw data will be stored.
+• Bronze Zone: The zone where your raw data is made available in tabular form, without further transformations.

-In comparison to the Data Storage, the components Data Ingestion, Data Processing, Data Serving and Data Governance depend on the specificities of the organization’s requirements, so we will not go into detail any further on this blog.
-We will be happy to have a discussion with your organization if there is a specific need that you would like to address with us.
+In comparison to the Data Storage, the components Data Ingestion, Data Processing, Data Serving and Data Governance depend on the specificities of the organisation’s requirements, so we will not go into detail any further on this blog.
+We will be happy to have a discussion with your organisation if there is a specific need that you would like to address with us.
 Contact us here.

 Join our team as a Data Engineering Consultant